rodtreweek/ansible_docs/README.md

 ## **Update and MASSIVE WORD OF CAUTION**

 Ok.
-I'll just come clean here and say that Ansible *will allow you to fuck things up in powerfully destructive ways that Puppet will absolutely, and very intentionally prevent you from doing, unless you say, opt to use some **completely unsupported and risky** "foreign language github MCO shell module" that allows you to do a direct exec across multiple hosts - the existence of which you only just discovered after a solid 45 minutes of determined googling...*
+I'll just come clean here and say that Ansible *will allow you to fuck things up in powerfully destructive ways that Puppet will absolutely, and very intentionally, prevent you from doing, unless you say, opt to use some **completely unsupported and risky** "foreign language github MCO shell module" that allows you to do a direct exec across multiple hosts - the existence of which you only just discovered after a solid 45 minutes of determined googling...*

+Soooooo - all this to say - "Stay tuned for my next github installment where I discuss being *completely accountable and sincerely apologizing to all the people whose data you just completely obliterated*, while - and this is important - *resisting the urge to defend yourself*".

+# Followed immediately by:

-Soooooo - all this to say - "Stay tuned for my next github installment where I discuss being *completely accountable and sincerely apologizing to all the people whose data you just completely obliterated*, while - and this is important - *resisting the urge to defend yourself*" followed immediately by: "Getting to work figuring out how to use `testdisk` and `photorec` along with some clever shell/python scripts you've hacked together for sorting through (hopefully) all the cryptically-named, root-owned files you now (again, hopefully) have saved on a separate partition you've thoughfully created - with ample space - smartly anticipating just such an occassion where you may need to recover stuff you likely won't have any backups for" - which, of course, will likely be followed by: "How to answer the question: "Why wasn't any of this backed-up?" - which should really just link back to the "apology" article referenced above.
+"Getting to work figuring out how to use `testdisk` and `photorec` along with some clever shell/python scripts you've hacked together for sorting through (hopefully) all the cryptically-named, root-owned files you now (again, hopefully) have saved on a separate partition you've thoughfully created - with ample space - smartly anticipating just such an occassion where you may need to recover stuff you likely won't have any backups for".

+# Which, of course, should then feature a FAQ with:

+"How to answer the question: "Why wasn't any of this backed-up?" - which should really just link back to the "apology" article referenced above.

-I don't think I can state this more emphatically, *sometimes the problems with doing some form of "mass exec"-style command on the command line aren't immediately obvious*
+**I don't think I can state this more emphatically, *sometimes the problems with doing some form of "mass exec"-style command on the command-line aren't immediately obvious* **

 We *all* love to think *wow, that's stupid.
 I would never make that mistake..."* - but what none of us *really* realize (until we ourselves end up having to face the music of this particular funeral dirge...) is that sometimes you might not even be able to **see** the error that you are about to make.

 This can *very* easily result from having encountered some weird, inexplicable terminal issue, or some other anomaly that appears seemingly out of nowhere in your environment perhaps only after you do a `sudo bash`, which then either renders things *invisibly* or *incorrectly* - for example a jumbled mess of output from `ctrl + r`, which then gets even more messy once you attempt to "fix" the command by backspacing/editing it, which then leads to the realization that now *your cursor has suddenly disappeared*, and ultimately to what you *absolutely thought* was a lengthy command line "ssh-in-a-for-loop"-string containing a harmless `ls -ld` now somehow prominently featuring the *terrifying inclusion of an `rm -rf`* - "concatenated" from a previous command - **or** possibly some alteration of the relative scope of your command - once *only* targeting localhost/vagrant/docker test environments - now unexpectedly matching either something in your Ansible `hosts` file, a file in your`group_vars` directory, or something else you forgot/didn't anticipate that's been **invisibly truncated/isn't appearing in stdout** included as, for example, a trailing `--extra-vars` flag, which you have now just unintentionally executed across your entire infrastructure :(

-**Bottom line: Think very hard about doing any form of "mass ssh" command line execution, and DO NOT USE the Ansible shell module from the command-line unless you absolutely cannot accomplish what you seek in a more structured and suitably contained manner --and are absolutely certain you have functional backups for any damage you might do.** It's almost always going to be the wrong approach.
+**Bottom line: Think very hard about doing any form of "mass ssh" command-line execution, and DO NOT USE the Ansible shell module from the command-line unless you absolutely cannot accomplish what you seek in a more structured and suitably contained manner --and are absolutely certain you have functional backups for any damage you might do.**

+It's almost always going to be the wrong approach.
 If you *absolutely believe* it's necessary, give yourself the rest of the day to think about it before you pull the trigger, since you might not *actually see* that the gun is pointed directly at your head :(

 ## Links